Purnanand Sarma, PhD

 Matthew K. Robinson, PhD

-Matt Robinson, PhD, Vice President of R&D, has 15 years of experience in the antibody engineering field.
-Previously, he was on the faculty at the Fox Chase Cancer Center where he led a research laboratory developing antibody-based molecules for the detection and treatment of cancer.
+Matthew Robinson, PhD, has over 15 years of experience in the antibody engineering field.
+Previously, he was on the faculty at Fox Chase Cancer Center where he led a research laboratory developing antibody-based molecules for the detection and treatment of cancer.
 Matt was a co-founder of RAbD Biotech, a company focused on the computational design of antibodies.
-He has also served on the Scientific Advisory Boards of a number of antibody-focused biotechnology companies, including Viventia Bio (now Eleven Bio), Avipep Pty.
+He has also served on the Scientific Advisory Boards of a number of antibody-focused biotechnology companies, including Viventia Bio (now Sesen Bio), Avipep Pty.
 Ltd. and Oncobiologics.
-He is on the steering committee for the American Association for Pharmaceutical Sciences Pharmaco-Imaging Focus Group and has served on multiple NIH, DoD and American Cancer Society study sections.
+He served on the steering committee for the American Association for Pharmaceutical Sciences Pharmaco-Imaging Focus Group and has served on multiple NIH, DoD and American Cancer Society study sections.
 He earned a BS degree in biology from Allegheny College and PhD in genetics from the University of Rochester School of Medicine.
 He then performed post-doctoral work at Yale University School of Medicine before joining Fox Chase Cancer Center.